Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-First, let's look at your liver.
-Your liver makes and stores glucose (sugar).
-This glucose will be released when your body needs to raise your blood sugar levels.
-The liver also metabolizes, or breaks down, alcohol.
-When your liver breaks down alcohol, its glucose production is impaired.
+First, let's look at the liver.
+The liver makes and stores glucose (sugar).
+The glucose is released when the body needs to raise blood sugar levels.
+The liver also breaks down alcohol, but it does not make glucose as well when it does.

-Talk with your doctor to make sure alcohol is safe for you.
-If it is and you decide to drink, do so responsibly.
-Since alcohol can cause hypoglycemia, it is important not to drink on an empty stomach.
-Drinking alcohol on an empty stomach can lower your blood sugar to dangerous levels.
-Eating food, especially foods containing carbohydrates, with alcohol can keep your blood sugar levels from dropping too low.
+People with diabetes should talk with their doctor to make sure alcohol is safe for them.
+If it is, they will need to drink responsibly.
+For example, it is important not to drink on an empty stomach.
+It can lower blood sugar to dangerous levels.
+Eating food, especially carbohydrates (carbs), with alcohol can keep blood sugar levels from dropping too low.

-If you have a glucose meter, be sure to check your blood sugar level before you drink.
-If your blood sugar is very low (below 70 mg/dL [milligrams per deciliter]), eat something to raise it before drinking alcohol.
-Also, if you drink before bedtime, check your blood sugar before you go to bed to make sure it is at a safe level (between 100-140 mg/dL).
+People with diabetes should also use their glucose meter to check blood sugar levels before drinking.
+If blood sugar is very low (below 70 mg/dL [milligrams per deciliter]), they should eat something to raise it before drinking alcohol.
+Also, people drinking before bedtime should check their blood sugar before they go to bed to make sure it is at a safe level (between 100-140 mg/dL).

-If you do decide to drink, keep these tips in mind:
+A person who decides to drink should keep these tips in mind:

-Drinking alcohol is a part of many social situations—be it dinners at home, celebrations, or dining out.
-Talk to your doctor about the effects of alcohol on diabetes, especially if you are taking medications or have other health concerns, like high blood pressure.
-With guidance and careful planning, you can control your diabetes in any situation.
+Drinking alcohol is a part of many social situations.
+A person with diabetes should talk to their doctor about the effects of alcohol on their health problem, especially if they are taking medicines.
+With guidance and careful planning, diabetes can be controlled in any situation.